 Individual portraits themselves are difficult.
 But when it comes to shooting a great number of people, it becomes even more difficult.
 You have to align them at the same time and worry about every one of them.

 The larger the number of people, the more challenging it becomes.
-You have to keep an eye on people in front of the camera carefully and think of creative poses for everyone as well.
+You have to keep an eye on people in front of the camera carefully and think of creative poses for everyone.
 You also have to manage settings simultaneously.

 One wrong footing can ruin your hard work, and you will have to settle everyone again.
-Group photos cannot be taken again, so its best now to experiment.
+Group photos cannot be retaken, so it’s best now to experiment.
 So to make it easy for you to ensure that group portraits are motionless and in focus, here are some rules you should go by.
 They will give you an advantage during the large photography session.

 - Low ISO values, such as 100-400, are recommended.
 With faster shutter speed, this should be raised.